DriveSuprim: Towards Precise Trajectory Selection for End-to-End Planning: Abstract

 \section{Abstract}

-In complex driving environments, autonomous vehicles must navigate safely.
-Relying on a single predicted path, as in regression-based approaches, usually does not explicitly assess the safety of the predicted trajectory.
-Selection-based methods address this by generating and scoring multiple trajectory candidates and predicting the safety score for each, but face optimization challenges in precisely selecting the best option from thousands of possibilities and distinguishing subtle but safety-critical differences, especially in rare or underrepresented scenarios.
-We propose \textbf{\modelName} to overcome these challenges and advance the selection-based paradigm through a coarse-to-fine paradigm for progressive candidate filtering, a rotation-based augmentation method to improve robustness in out-of-distribution scenarios, and a self-distillation framework to stabilize training. \textbf{\modelName} achieves state-of-the-art performance, reaching 93.5\% PDMS in NAVSIM v1 and 87.1\% EPDMS in NAVSIM v2 without extra data, demonstrating superior safety-critical capabilities, including collision avoidance and compliance with rules, while maintaining high trajectory quality in various driving scenarios.
+Autonomous vehicles must navigate safely in complex driving environments.
+Imitating a single expert trajectory, as in regression-based approaches, usually does not explicitly assess the safety of the predicted trajectory.
+Selection-based methods address this by generating and scoring multiple trajectory candidates and predicting the safety score for each.
+However, they face optimization challenges in precisely selecting the best option from thousands of candidates and distinguishing subtle but safety-critical differences, especially in rare and challenging scenarios.
+We propose \textbf{\modelName} to overcome these challenges and advance the selection-based paradigm through a coarse-to-fine paradigm for progressive candidate filtering, a rotation-based augmentation method to improve robustness in out-of-distribution scenarios, and a self-distillation framework to stabilize training. \textbf{\modelName} achieves state-of-the-art performance, reaching 93.5\% PDMS in NAVSIM v1 and 87.1\% EPDMS in NAVSIM v2 without extra data, with 83.02 Driving Score and 60.00 Success Rate on the Bench2Drive benchmark, demonstrating superior planning capabilities in various driving scenarios.